• Outdoors Outdoors

 In Florida, scuba divers at the Florida Keys Lionfish Derby & Festival compete to catch the most lionfish for cash prizes.
 The creatures feast on native species and lay eggs regularly and abundantly.

-Ecosystem damage in waterways can have knock-on effects, with a decline of certain species upsetting the natural balance and possible coastal or riverside erosion leading to decreased flood protection for water-neighboring communities — which is a mounting concern as rising global temperatures increase the length and intensity of extreme weather conditions.
+Ecosystem damage in waterways can have knock-on effects.
+A decline of certain species can upset the natural balance and possible coastal or riverside erosion leading to decreased flood protection for water-neighboring communities — which is a mounting concern as rising global temperatures increase the length and intensity of extreme weather conditions.

 That's why keeping invasive species in check is so important, and whether it's competing to catch the most or cooking these animals up to make tasty dishes — silver carp are safe to eat, according to the Tennessean — imaginative means of control will be welcome to maintain natural order.